 The now-restored Royal Quarters are used for performances and museum exhibitions:

-- Two rooms are devoted to the history of the fortress, with multimedia terminals, scale-models and archaeological collections taken from recent excavations.
+- Two rooms are devoted to the history of the fortress, with 3D reconstructions, scale-models and archaeological collections taken from recent excavations.

 - Two rooms are dedicated to Joan of Arc, with an exhibition of original artefacts from the 18th to 20th century (bronze statues, pottery, etc.).
 An extensive iconographic collection features the various sides to this heroine over the centuries.